 Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_4) AppleWebKit/603.1.30 (KHTML, like Gecko) Version/10.1 Safari/603.1.30"

-Web servers can also be configured to log much more data in its access logs by using log format specifiers.
+Web servers can also be configured to log much more data in their access logs by using log format specifiers.

-In addition to what may be recorded in web server access logs, browsers also send a series of headers.
-The web server needs to know what types of content and compression that the browser understands.
-It is also extremely common for cookies to be exchanged between browsers and web servers.
-In the developer tools of my Chrome browser, I see that these headers were also sent with my request and can be further used to fingerprint by browser:
+In addition to the information recorded in web server access logs, browsers also send a series of headers.
+The web server needs to know what types of content and compression the browser understands.
+It’s also extremely common for cookies to be exchanged between browsers and web servers.
+In the developer tools of my Chrome browser, I see that these headers were sent with my request and can be further used to fingerprint by browser:

-For example, I learn from Am I Unique? that my browser will provide a daunting list of information from my browser such as:
+For example, I learn from Am I Unique? that my browser will provide a daunting list of information including:

 - every font available on my system

 - the list of plugins I have installed